software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 13
 >
 > Implement a REST API endpoint for _creating an answer_ for a question (or more specifically, for an answer option of a question).
 Before implementing the endpoint itself, consider what kind of data requirements the endpoint has.
 The student should be able to choose an answer option (e.g. "Helsinki") for a question (e.g. "What is the capital of Finland?") and submit their answer.
-The information, which answer option the student submitted, should be stored to the database.
+The information, which answer option the student submitted and the date of the submission, should be stored to the database.
 >
 > Return an appropriate HTTP status code and error message in the following error case:
 >